Fruktus/QuadradiusPreservationProject/README.md

 The provided software does not represent the quality of the original, and the original authors should in no way be held accountable for any liabilities.

+## Where to play
+You can play the current build at [quadradius.ddns.net](https://quadradius.ddns.net/).
+At the moment there is no authentication and the usernames and passwords aren't stored, you can use whatever nickname and random password you'd like.
+In the future we will most likely add some way to register to enable ranked play.
+The game is and will be free to play.
+If you'd like to discuss anything with us (authors) or fellow players you can join our discord server linked at the top or use [this link](https://discord.gg/cVkV8pah4d).

 ## Quadradius Launcher

 <p align="center">